-- 2.34.1 Police Regulations 2003 do not explicitly deal with the interaction of annual leave and sick leave.
-We consider that a day cannot simultaneously be regarded as both a day of sick leave and a day of annual leave. - 2.34.2 As the regulations are silent as to the manner of notification and rearrangement of annual leave we consider that a member who has booked a holiday but who is then injured or becomes ill and unable to take the holiday should be able to cancel the annual leave and take it at a later date. - 2.34.3 With regard to the position of a member who becomes ill on holiday, we recommend notification of the position to the force as soon as possible so as to maximise the prospect of being able to reclaim annual leave. - 2.34.4 PNB Circular 2014/23 states that where an officer is sick during a prebooked period of leave they should be allowed to take that period of leave at another time, subject to providing evidence they were sick e.g. a medical certificate.
+- 2.35.1 Police Regulations 2003 do not explicitly deal with the interaction of annual leave and sick leave.
+We consider that a day cannot simultaneously be regarded as both a day of sick leave and a day of annual leave. - 2.35.2 As the regulations are silent as to the manner of notification and rearrangement of annual leave we consider that a member who has booked a holiday but who is then injured or becomes ill and unable to take the holiday should be able to cancel the annual leave and take it at a later date. - 2.35.3 With regard to the position of a member who becomes ill on holiday, we recommend notification of the position to the force as soon as possible so as to maximise the prospect of being able to reclaim annual leave. - 2.35.4 PNB Circular 2014/23 states that where an officer is sick during a pre-booked period of leave they should be allowed to take that period of leave at another time, subject to providing evidence they were sick e.g. a medical certificate.
 The PCF agreed in December 2020 that there should be no need, in the circumstances set out in PNB circular 2014/23, for a medical certificate to be provided for sickness of 7 days or less.
-This was communicated to forces in December by the NPCC National Reward Team (in an advice note).
-At the time of writing it is also anticipated an agreement will be drafted at PCF and circulated to forces and Branch Boards.
+This was communicated to forces in December 2020 by the NPCC National Reward Team (in an advice note).

-2.35 Compensation for annual leave not taken on leaving the service
+2.36 Compensation for annual leave not taken on leaving the service

-2.35.1 If, on termination of service, the proportion of annual leave taken by a member in the last year of service is less than the proportion of the leave year which has passed, s/he is entitled to payment in lieu of the untaken days.
+2.36.1 If, on termination of service, the proportion of annual leave taken by a member in the last year of service is less than the proportion of the leave year which has passed, s/he is entitled to payment in lieu of the untaken days.

-- 2.35.2 Conversely if, on termination of service, the proportion of annual leave taken by the member exceeds that proportion of the leave year which has expired, the police authority is entitled to compensation, whether by payment, additional service, or otherwise. - 2.35.3 For further details of the calculations involved please see PNB Circular 01/2, Home Office Circular 21/2002 and Regulation 33, Annex O of Police Regulations 2003.
+- 2.36.2 Conversely if, on termination of service, the proportion of annual leave taken by the member exceeds that proportion of the leave year which has expired, the police authority is entitled to compensation, whether by payment, additional service, or otherwise. - 2.36.3 For further details of the calculations involved please see PNB Circular 01/2, Home Office Circular 21/2002 and Regulation 33, Annex O of Police Regulations 2003.

-2.E Sick leave
+2.E Sick leave and pay